Trequetrum/blog-onesmallstep/content/what-is-a-type.md

 Such functions deterministically tell us how to interpret any proposition as {%emph()%}T{%end%} or {%emph()%}F{%end%}.
 If they interpret the logical connectives properly, they imbue the entire enterprise with a structured meaning that is interesting by design.

+{%aside()%}
+Two quick notes on the side:

-As a cool aside, if you view {%emph()%}T{%end%} as the singleton set and {%emph()%}F{%end%} as the empty set, you can see the standard set theoretic semantics of propositional logic as a generalization of this semantic interpretation of predicate logic.
+1. If you view **T** as the singleton set and **F** as the empty set, you can see the standard set theoretic semantics of propositional logic as a generalization of this semantic interpretation of predicate logic.
 So you can define the logical connectives above using truth tables (in the style I used earlier) or you can define them as set operations like unions, intersections and such.
 The approaches are the same (up to isomorphism).

+2. I'm writting a post which models the semantics of propositions in Lambda Calculus using JavaScript you can easily run in your browser.
+I'll link it here.
+It's a completely useless excersize for day-to-day programming, but it completely amazed me and I hope it does the same for you.
+{%end%}

 # About Types